-We may be a "controlled company" within the meaning of the Nasdaq rules and the rules of the SEC.
-As a result, we may qualify for exemptions from certain corporate governance requirements that provide protection to stockholders of other companies.
+We will be a "controlled company" within the meaning of the Nasdaq rules and the rules of the SEC.
+As a result, we will qualify for exemptions from certain corporate governance requirements that provide protection to stockholders of other companies.

-After completion of this offering and subject to the underwriters' option to purchase additional shares not being exercised, EQT may continue to own a majority of our outstanding common stock.
-As a result, we may be a "controlled company" within the meaning of the corporate governance standards of the Nasdaq.
+After completion of this offering, EQT will continue to own a majority of our outstanding common stock.
+As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the Nasdaq.
 Under these rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including:

-- the requirement that a majority of our board of directors consist of "independent directors" as defined under the rules of the Nasdaq; - the requirement that we have a compensation committee that is composed entirely of directors who meet the Nasdaq independence standards for compensation committee members with a written charter addressing the committee's purpose and responsibilities; and - the requirement that our director nominations be made, or recommended to our full board of directors, by our independent directors or by a nominations committee that consists entirely of independent directors and that we adopt a written charter or board resolution addressing the nominations process.
+- the requirement that a majority of our board of directors consist of "independent directors" as defined under the rules of the Nasdag; - the requirement that we have a compensation committee that is composed entirely of directors who meet the Nasdaq independence standards for compensation committee members with a written charter addressing the committee's purpose and responsibilities; and - the requirement that our director nominations be made, or recommended to our full board of directors, by our independent directors or by a nominations committee that consists entirely of independent directors and that we adopt a written charter or board resolution addressing the nominations process.